 Find out about each Key Stage in Geography:

 The journey in Key Stage 3 begins in Year 7 where pupils study Geography three times a fortnight.
-The first leg of the journey focuses in on ‘Becoming a Geographer’.
-Pupils are challenged to build up a set of key map work skills and gain knowledge of geography in the UK and beyond, providing a strong basis to build on throughout Key Stage 3.
+The first leg of the journey focuses on ‘Becoming a Geographer’.
+Pupils develop a sense of place and build up a set of key map work skills.
+They gain knowledge of geography in the UK and beyond, providing a strong basis to build on throughout Key Stage 3.

 In Year 8 Geography is all about contrasts.
 During the first module pupils will find out more about ‘Brilliant Brazil’, investigating urban and rural landscapes, migration and contrasts within cities.
-An investigation into the shanty towns of Brazil provides pupils with the opportunity to practice their enquiry and research skills and write an extended piece of writing.
+An investigation into informal settlements in Brazil provides pupils with the opportunity to practice their enquiry and research skills and write an extended piece of writing.

 In the final year of Key Stage 3 pupils ‘Go Global’ in Geography.
-In the first topic pupils begin by studying ‘The World Divided?’.
-This topic looks at a range of contemporary global issues, such as Development, Trade and Conflict, through the study the diverse continent of Africa.
+In the first topic pupils begin by studying Development.
+This topic looks at a range of contemporary global issues, through the study the diverse continent of Africa.

-The ‘Go Global’ theme continues with wild weather and the implications of changing climates.
+The ‘Go Global’ theme continues with ‘Weather and climate’ and the implications of changing climates.
 The wild weather topic explores the climate of the UK including the impact of climate change in the future.
 It then continues with the causes and impact of events such as tornadoes and hurricanes on diverse locations such as the USA and the Philippines.

 At GCSE pupils have the opportunity to build on the skills and knowledge developed in KS3 whilst at the same time exploring new places and studying more complex issues.
 At GCSE we follow the OCR Geography B: Geography for enquiring minds course and pupils study Geography for 5 hours a fortnight.
 Through this GCSE students look at the geographical processes linked to both the physical and human world.
 Pupils explore these processes in a variety of countries including Bangladesh, India, Brazil, Cambodia, Japan and also a number of case studies based in the UK.